morissetcl/morissetcl.github.io/about.md

   <br><br>
   <p class='subtitle'>What I do after work.</p>

   <span class='blue'>Graffiti:</span> I paint since I was 16.
-From wall to canvas I like  spend time creating, make colors and play with letters.<br>
+From wall to canvas I like spend time creating and playing with letters.<br>

   <span class='blue'>Concert: </span> Jump in concert.
 French rap from 90's to 00 and Gospel music.<br>

-  <span class='blue'>Code: </span> Yeah..To much sides projects started..and some Meetup.
+  <span class='blue'>Code: </span>To much sides projects started.
   </div>
 </section>